dmp1ce/zeronet-tor-compose/README.md

 # Zeronet with Tor support

-Docker Compose configuration with for launching Zeronet with Tor support.
+Docker Compose configuration for launching Zeronet with Tor support.

 ## Usage